 Near the Baltic Sea, nestled among the lakes and hills, Rumia is a very interesting town with Europe’s greatest cactus farm and picturesque tourist trails.
 The town lies near Rewa, which offers beautiful beaches and watering place.
-Further, the town serves as an ideal starting base to experience the attractions of the larger seaside cities, namely Gdynia, Gdansk and Sopot.
+Further, the town serves as an ideal starting base to experience the attractions of the larger seaside cities, namely Gdynia, Sopot, and especially full of monuments, the most popular travel destination – Gdansk.

 Rumia is a town which is full of attractions.
 Undoubtedly, the most interesting one is Europe’s largest cactus farm.
 There grow approximately 6.5 thousand species of succulent plants, including 7-metres tall Texas cacti.
 Moreover, a zoo of desert animals will attract small tourists.
 Other interesting attractions are: Markowca Mountain, which provides a perfect view on the Kashubian Urstromtal, Bay of Gdansk and Hel, forests with many picturesque trails as well as numerous cyclical events.